darkshadow-j/monitoring/zbx-template-bx900-bladefujitsu/README.md

 * LLD items Sensors Temperature
 * Discovery Triggers Status all sensors above
 * Graphs by disocvery temperatures and throughput networks interfaces.
-* Screen para TEmperaturas y de Traficos por Chassis (host)
+* Screen para Temperatures and graphs by Chassis (host)

 TO DO: